MichaelKohler/mkohler.dev/src/blog/firefox-os-app-days-combined-with-webmaker.md

 With a little help from us they managed to connect to button to a music file with JavaScript and they got a Firefox OS App they made themself!
 It's a "laugh app".
 When you click the button it plays a laughter.

-You can see the full app at [http://michaelkohler.info/ffosday/](http://michaelkohler.info/ffosday/).

 ## Firefox OS App Day Zurich

 At the App Day in Zurich we were joined by a Java developer who has never written any HTML.
 This time it was easier to explain it since he already got enough knowledge to quickly understand the concepts.
 Nevertheless I stripped down the boilerplate app again and we started to create the app.